bcmichael/RNMR-Docs/docs/command/full_command.md

 # C
 ---
 ## CALC
-Perform arithmetic and logical calculations
+Perform floating point arithmetic and logical calculations

 Category: Calculator

 Format: `CALC` arg1 ... arg10

+Qualifiers: /NDEC

+Qualifier Defaults: /NDEC=-1

-Defaults: none none
+Defaults: none

 Description:
 `CALC` performs desk calculator operations in reverse Polish notation.
-Arguments are pushed onto the calculator stack and operations are performed on them, yielding results which may either be printed to the screen (PRT) or popped into local (>>) or global (>) arguments. `CALC` can perform basic arithmetic operations (+,-,\*,/) using infix notation with parentheses for order of operations.
+Arguments are pushed onto the calculator stack and operations are performed on them, yielding results which may either be printed to the screen (PRT) or popped into local (>>) or global (>) arguments or symbols (>>>). `CALC` can perform basic arithmetic operations (+, -, \*, /) using infix notation when pushing values onto the stack.
+Infix operations are performed left to right with no regard for order of operations, but parentheses can be used to alter this order.
 The result of this infix math is pushed onto the stack like any other argument.
 All calculations are performed internally using single precision floating point arithmetic.
-The results are presented as integers (NDEC -1) unless modified by the NDEC flag or the NDEC operator, as described below.
-For example the following
+The results are presented as integers (NDEC -1) unless modified by the NDEC qualifier or the NDEC operator, as described below.
+For example the following command:
-command:

     CALC /NDEC=2 1/3 PRT

 will print the following as an informational message:

     VAL    =0.33

+The /NDEC qualifier must be an integer from -1 to 6.

 `CALC` operates on each argument on the command line from left to right.
 Remember that each argument can contain no more than 16 characters.
 The calculator stack used by `CALC` has a depth of 10.
 If an attempt is made to push more than 10